bkapolicefund/hardware-blacklist/README.md

 WARNING: DO NOT USE 1U RACK CASES WITH HI FREQUENCY CPU'S LIKE 5950X.

-    use only 2U or more with big fanx on cooler and big fans pulling air from front to back of rack case.
+    use only 2U or more with big fans on CPU cooler and big fans pulling air from front to back of rack case.